 There are many different reasons why you may want to buy land next to your property.
-You may love your house, but have a tiny garden or you might want to build an extension to your property or perhaps build a garage and driveway and the additional land would allow you to do that.
+You may love your house, but want a bigger garden or you might want to build an extension, a garage or driveway and the additional land would allow you to do that.

-Your first point of call would be the Land Registry, as long as the land you are looking to buy is in England and Wales.
+Your first point of call would be the Land Registry, if the land you are looking to buy is in England or Wales.
 Scotland and Northern Ireland have their own systems and rules.

-The Land Registry holds data on all registered property in England and Wales, but some property or land is not registered.
-This is because when the Land Registry was formed back in the 1990’s, if you already owned the property and you’ve not mortgaged it since then, it will not be recorded.
+The Land Registry holds data on all registered property in England and Wales, but some property or land might not be registered.
+This is because the compulsory registration of land and property wasn't fully introduced until 1990.
+Land or property that has not been sold, transferred or mortgaged since then may not be registered.

 The Land Registry reports that 80% of property in England and Wales is now registered, but there are some pockets that have never been sold and therefore never registered.
-This land could belong to the Church, Crown or the aristocracy.
+Most of this land is likely to belong to the Church, Crown or aristocracy.

-Even unregistered land does have an owner and just because it’s unregistered it doesn’t mean there is no legal owner.
-You’ll pay a small fee to the Land Registry to check an address and they even have an Ariel Land Locator for pieces of land that you can’t track down because they don’t technically have an address.
+Unregistered land will have a legal owner.
+To find out who this is, you’ll need to pay a fee to the Land Registry to check the address.
+They also have an Ariel Land Locator for pieces of land that you can’t track down because they don’t technically have an address.
 This will give you a definitive answer about whether the property or land is registered.

-If the land is registered, you should get all the information you need to contact the land or property owner to start negotiations.
+If the land is registered, you then need to obtain all the information you need to contact the land or property owner to start negotiations.